-In addition, you are consuming more calories to fuel the muscle growth and repair, plus more calories are burnt due to the increase in muscle mass.
+In addition, you are consuming more calories to fuel muscle growth and repair.
+Plus more calories are burnt due to the increase in muscle mass.

 Unfortunately, many people continue to consume the same amount of calories as they did when they were training, and the % body fat starts to rise.

-Therefore, your muscle doesn’t turn to fat but when you stop training; your basal metabolic rate slows down because of your decrease in muscle size.
+Therefore, your muscle doesn’t turn to fat but when you stop training your basal metabolic rate slows down because of the decrease in muscle size.

 When used in a controlled manner, ‘cheat meals’ are an excellent dietary tool that can be used to help you to chisel out that physique.

-Following a training diet can often be very hard work; especially after a hard day at the gym pumping iron and burning a huge amount of calories.
+Following a training diet can often be very hard work.
+Especially after a hard day at the gym pumping iron and burning a huge amount of calories.

 However, all is not lost, as the ‘cheat meal’ strategy can keep you sane and if adhered to properly (90% training diet and 10% cheat meal ratio) then it can have the following benefits: